K-Games/AscensionInfo/index.md

 	* Using more than 1 Soul Stone will use the highest level Soul Stone as the base level.
 	* Each additional Soul Stone adds a level to the base.
 * Rescaled upgrade bonus Power, Defense, and Spirit stats from 4% + 0.75 per upgrade to a flat 1.25 per upgrade.
-* Reduced upgrade Armor bonus from 24 to 18 per upgrade.
+* Reduced upgrade Armour bonus from 24 to 18 per upgrade.
 * Increased upgrade HP/Sec bonus from 8 to 10 per upgrade.
 * Increased upgrade HP/Sec internal multiplier from 1 + Rarity Multiplier to 2 + Rarity Multiplier
 * Increased Critical Hit Chance internal multiplier factor - The internal multiplier now provides twice as much.
-* Upgrade Power, Defense, Spirit, Armor and HP/Sec bonuses are now multiplied by the internal multipler.
+* Upgrade Power, Defense, Spirit, Armour and HP/Sec bonuses are now multiplied by the internal multipler.
 	* These changes means that lower level equipment with extremely high amounts of upgrades are no longer significantly better than higher level equipments with upgrades.
 	* Lower level equipment will now achieve the same stats as higher level equipments with equivalent amount of upgrades.